hedgehog1833/obsidian-timetracker/README.md

 <br>
 The print format `Time: ${hours}h ${minutes}m ${seconds}s` will result in `Time: 1h 10m 1s` being pasted for a stopwatch
 value of `01:10:01` with trimming parameter active.

+### Persistence

+When closing the app the stopwatch's value can be saved and restored on the next application start.
+When activated, saving the value takes place once every 60 seconds while the timer is running or if stopped/resetted or the value is changed manually.
+The values are saved in the workspace so they are shared between devices but not between mobile and desktop platform.